How Much Does a Structural Engineer Cost in the UK?

 How much does an RSJ calculation cost in 2026?

 For most domestic beams you can expect to pay between £60 and £450, depending on the span, loads and how many beams are involved.
+Complex jobs with multiple beams can reach £950.

 Do I need a structural engineer for a load bearing wall removal?